jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 Each time I test this, I have to go into the table that holds the user list and delete that new, temporary user so I can try adding it again from scratch.
 Checking the table and deleting from it (and logging into and using MySQL/MariaDB) from the command line is delightfully good practice.

 I could consider the temporary solution of coding something that uses the command line to send the email but I don't want to get too far off the track of learning what I'm learning.
 Stay focused, Sky-grasshopper.

+I should try sending a message to me from this new account from the command line ...

+## No, Now Wait a Second ...

+Am I finished with Postfix and Dovecot?

+* I configured Postfix per *Cookbook* and *Mastering*
+* Installed and configured NTP per *Mastering*

+## The Postfix MTA

+* Receives "incombing e-mails from mail clients or other remote MTA servers using the SMTP protocol" - *Cookbook*
+* "Delivers the mail to a local mailbox installed on the server (either in the filesystem or in a database system such as Maria DB)" - *Cookbook*
+* "Cannot transfer the mails from its local mailboxes to the end users.
+Here we need another type of MTA called **delivery agent**, which uses different mail protocols, such as IMAP or POP3." - *Cookbook*

+## Questions

+* I can send mail but can I receive it?.
+Log says I've sent mail from root to local <user> but <user> says (I think) there is no new mail
+* Sending from root to my gMail account works (and I receive it)
+* How do I read email on the command line?
+* How do I configure a client like Thunderbird to read these emails?
+* Whether I send email from root or <user>, it says it is sent from <user>@roxorsoxor.com

+## Next To Do

+* Install SWAKS and use it to test using Postfix server remotely per *Cookbook*
+* Setup a MariaDB database for the mail server per *Mastering*
+* Setup TLS/SSL encryption for SMTP communication per *Cookbook*

 ## LINKS